sabi-31/My_Perfect_Arch-linux/README.md

 <br>

 ### 4. Partition your disk
-In this step, we will create a new gpt table on the disk, and then create 2 partitions - a 1GB EFI partiton (also referred to as the ESP) and a Root partition with the remaining space.
+In this step, we will create a new GPT table on the disk, and then create 2 partitions - a 1GB EFI partiton (also referred to as the ESP) and a Root partition on the remaining space.
 <br>

 > I am seriously debating the size of the EFI partition.
 While 512Mb has been more than enough for me is the past, I have seen people recommend 1 GB.
-I have a 1tb SSD on which I will be installing arch, so it's not a big deal for me, and as I plan to use this system long term, I don't want to have to deal with rezising the partition later, so I am making it 1GB.
+I have a 1 Tb SSD on which I will be installing arch, so it's not a big deal for me, and as I plan to use this system long term, I don't want to have to deal with resizing the partition later, so I am making it 1 GB.
 If you want to have it as 512Mb, use +512M instead of +1G in the command below:

 ````
-a. fdisk $DISK
+fdisk $DISK
-b. g
+g
-c. n
+n
-d. default
+default
-e. default
+default
-f. +1G
++1G
-g. n
+n
-h. default
+default
-i. default
+default
-j. default
+default
-k. t
+t
-l.
 1
-m.
 1
-n. t
+t
-o.
 2
-p.
 23
-q. w
+w
 ````

 For the first partition, we set the parition type as EFI, and for the second one it was set as Linux Root (x86_64) instead of the default (Linux Filesystem).<br>